centralchurch

 • Exploring the contemplative side of Christian faith and together diving into and practicing the wealth of spiritual practices present in our tradition (eg. centering prayer, lectio divina, liturgy, contemplation, imaginative prayer the examen, pilgrimage and other forms of embodied spirituality)

-• Holding a generous and exploring posture towards theology and making space for the doubters, misfits, deconstructing, & religiously burnt out.
+• Holding a generous and exploring posture towards theologyand making space for the doubters, misfits, deconstructing, & religiously burnt out.
 Our heart is to live out a theology that is habitable, beautiful and fruitful.
+We value curiosity over certainty and try to be courageous in exploring the diversity of Christian thinking throughout history and across cultures and people groups.
+We also believe that orthopraxy is more important than orthodoxy, which simply means that how we live out our faith is more important than just believing the correct doctrine with our minds.

 • Living out a relaxed and relational approach to community (very low on programs, hierarchy, expectations etc).
+We want to be an 'unbusy church'.
 We aim to, but often fall short in, practicing generous hospitality to each other and all we call neighbour, and to walk in authenticity and vulnerability with one another as we navigate life in all its beauty and challenges.

 I once overheard somebody say: 'Central is the church you go to when you can't go to church anywhere else'.